 Achieving Your Commitment of Monthly Participation:

-Families who are involved in the A.P.P.L.E.
-Program agree to a minimum monthly participation of ten hours.
+Families who are involved in the APPLE Program agree to a minimum monthly participation of ten hours.
 Many families participate on a regular basis in the classroom and are members on one or more committees.
 The maximum participation is unlimited and usually a matter of time availability.
-A.P.P.L.E. tries to maintain a flexible approach to participation, recognizing that circumstances arise that may affect the amount of monthly commitment.
+APPLE tries to maintain a flexible approach to participation, recognizing that circumstances arise which may affect the amount of monthly commitment.
 Parent participation in the classroom has always been the backbone of our program.

 Opportunities for participation include:

 - Participating on classroom field trips or helping with classroom theme days (see below).

 - Filling classroom positions or preparing/planning of classroom activities and materials at home (see Program Enhancement Meetings below).

 - Actively working on an APPLE Committee (see “Executive and Committees”)